gradle/build-tool-training-exercises/Adv_Dependency_Management/exercise1/README.md

 you will go over the following:

 * `Bucket` vs `Resolved` dependency configurations
-* Impact of `api` vs `implementation` dependency configurations on upstream projects
+* Impact of `api` vs `implementation` dependency configurations on downstream projects

 ---
 ### Prerequisites